 The Merced Region has a long history of active stormwater and flood management, dating back to development of the original Merced County Streams Group project under authorization of the Flood Control Act of 1944 as part of the comprehensive plan for flood control for the Sacramento and San Joaquin River Basins.
 The Merced County Streams Group project focuses on a collection of streams within the County, including: Black Rascal Creek, Canal Creek, Bear Creek, Burns Creek, Edendale Creek, Fahrens Creek, Miles Creek, Owens Creek, and Mariposa Creek.
-The creeks comprising the Merced County Streams Group meander through the City of Merced as well as the unincorporated areas of Le Grand, Planada, and the Franklin/Beachwood area, in which flooding is a recurring problem.
-Numerous projects have been undertaken to address the problem of flooding from the Merced County Streams Group.
+The creeks comprising the Merced County Streams Group meander through the City of Merced as well as the unincorporated areas of Le Grand, Planada, and the Franklin/Beachwood area, in which flooding from the Merced County Streams Group.
 In 2016, the Merced Streams Group was awarded a grant through the U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) for the Black Rascal Creek Flood Control Project, intended to alleviate flooding in the Franklin/Beachwood area.
 This project also previously received Prop 84 funding for design and California Environmental Quality Act (CEQA) work through the IRWM program.